Ganges Delta

 The Ganges Delta (also known the Ganges-Brahmaputra Delta, the Sundarbans Delta or the Bengal Delta) is a river delta predominantly covering the Bengal region of the Indian subcontinent, consisting of Bangladesh and the Indian state of West Bengal.
 It is the world's largest river delta and it empties into the Bay of Bengal with the combined waters of several river systems, mainly those of the Brahmaputra River and the Ganges River.
 It is also one of the most fertile regions in the world, thus earning the nickname the Green Delta.
-The delta stretches from the Hooghly River in the west as far as the Meghna River in the east.
+The delta stretches from the Hooghly River in the west to as far as the Meghna River in the east.